 During SA4#121 meeting, the APIs for Real-time Communications (RTC) have been agreed to MeCAR permanent document with AR Conferencing as example use-case.
 It was noted that the specification is handled outside MeCAR, with iRTCW listed as an option.

 iRTCW permanent document already considers use-cases for AR Conferencing.
 This contribution proposes a list of APIs that supports this use-case.

 Changes

 * * * First Change * * * *

+5.2.4 APIs for AR Conferencing